Tams-Tams/python/Audio_Player_README.md

 Maybe not so easily because your firewall will block it.

-If You download the exe, first the Browser firewallwill blck it.
+If You download the exe, first the Browser firewallwill block it.
 Click Keep File.
 Then system firewall.
+Also press run.
+If You Don't find the keep Button, Cick More Information and then Run anyway

+If You download the txt, first the Browser firewall will <b>not</b> block it.
+But The system firewall.
 Also press run.
 If You Don't find the keep Button, Cick More Information and then Run anyway

 Happy Hearing,<br>